chhuang-one/sqxclib/doc/SqType.md

 	};
 ```

-##### 2. Define constant SqType with constant 'sorted' entries
+##### 2. Define constant SqType with constant 'sorted' SqEntry pointer array

-use C99 designated initializer to define struct that has 'sorted' entries.
+use C99 designated initializer to define struct that has 'sorted' SqEntry pointer array.

 ```c
 	// --- SortedUserEntries is 'sorted' UserEntries (sorted by name)